Alas, we have reached the end of my Kyoto travels. Here is the final post continuing on Kyoto and all of its wonders.

-If you’re missing the market life that Tsukiji in Tokyo offers, make sure to visit Nishiki market in Kyoto.
-With myriads of souvenir shops, small vendors, shrines, and even fresh seafood, it can be a great spot to spend the afternoon.
+If you're looking for a market similar to Tsukiji in Tokyo, come visit Nishiki market in Kyoto.
+With myriads of souvenir shops, small vendors, shrines, and even fresh seafood, it's a great spot to spend the afternoon.

-Keep in mind, the market does get busier after the morning hours and the shops close at 5pm.
+Keep in mind, the market does get busier in the afternoon and the shops close at 5 pm.

-Fish cakes, potato balls, fried quail eggs are all available to purchase.
+Fish cakes, potato balls, fried quail eggs all available to purchase.

 People in Kyoto love their pickled vegetables.
-Pickled and cured produce can be found in multiple stands in the market.
+You can find pickled and cured products at multiple stands in the market.

 My favorite snacks were the croquettes and squid stuffed quail egg.
 The squid literally looks like a red baby squid and may not be everyone's cup of tea, but the flavors are actually fantastic.
 Give it a try if you're feeling brave!

 After visiting the snacks, check out any of the restaurants along the way.
-Many offered noodles so we just took a pick and chose the one with the shortest wait.
+A lot of the restaurants seemed to have similar menus so we chose the one with the shortest wait.
 People warned me before my trip that portions are smaller in Japan, but I found that this is not always the case.
 Many places have set meals, allowing you to taste several dishes and walk away full.
 This was my first time having tentamadon, tempura simmered with beaten egg over rice, and hopefully, it will not be my last.